mhar-vell/academic-report/README.md

-# academic-projects
+# academic-report
-This repository provides a model document for the delivery of activities carried out during discipline of "Fundamentos de Robótica Móvel".
+This repository provides a model document (**report**) for the delivery of activities carried out during the development of an academic project.

 The good presentation doc must have: